Becoming a Provincial Ministry of Natural Resources Authorized Wildlife

 the process.
 OWREN does not issue Authorizations nor do we conduct

-can be found at the Ontario Ministry of Natural Resources website.
-Here
+can be found at the Ontario Ministry of Natural Resources and Forestry website.

 Anyone interested in becoming a provincially authorized wildlife custodian

 should familiarize themselves with the legislation that governs wildlife